Davey94/Davey-YTS-Scripts/README.md

 <p align="left">Download and put everything inside "YTS" in your folder where yts exe is located.
 You did it right if davey.txt is in the same place as the yts .exe.
-You can download it all at once by clicking on "code" and then "Download ZIP".
+You can download it all at once here https://github.com/Davey94/Davey-YTS-Scripts/archive/refs/heads/master.zip.
 All the Scripts files are inside the HDAIO folder.</p>

 ###